United Provinces (1937–1950)

-The United Provinces (UP) was a province of India.
+The United Provinces (UP) was a province of British India and, subsequently, independent India.

 History

-It came into existence on 1 April 1937 as a result of the shortening of the name of the "United Provinces of British India".
+It came into existence on 1 April 1937 as a result of the shortening of the name of the "United Provinces of Agra and Oudh".
 It corresponded approximately to the combined regions of the present-day Indian states of Uttar Pradesh and Uttarakhand.

 Provincial autonomy

 The Government of India Act 1935 enlarged the elected provincial legislature and expanded provincial autonomy vis-a-vis the central government.

 In the elections held in 1937, the Indian National Congress won the majority seats, but declined to form a government.
-Therefore, on 1 April 1937, and the Nawab of Chhatari, the leader of the National Agriculturist Parties, was invited to form a minority provisional government.
+Therefore, on 1 April 1937, the Nawab of Chhatari, the leader of the National Agriculturist Parties, was invited to form a minority provisional government.

 The Congress reversed its decision and resolved to accept office in July 1937.
 Therefore, the Governor Sir Harry Graham Haig invited Govind Ballabh Pant to form the government.